Referenceselect

 Example: <select> paired values

-Select a new page variant to see different variants of the document.
+Select a new page variant from the pulldown menu at the top of the editor to see different variants of the document.

 Example: <select> random functions for graphing

-Select a new page variant to see different variants of the document.
+Select a new page variant from the pulldown menu at the top of the editor to see different variants of the document.

 Use the withReplacement attribute if the options listed may be selected more than once.